FerretDB/nodejs-example/README.md

-# Quick Start: Node.js and MongoDB
+# Quick Start: Node.js and FerretDB

-This is a fork of https://github.com/FerretDB/nodejs-example, simplified to run with FerretDB.
+This is a fork of https://github.com/mongodb-developer/nodejs-quickstart, simplified for FerretDB testing.

 ### Execution Steps